var-nan/var-nan.github.io/_pages/about.md

 Apart from academics, I am passionate about computers, geopolitics, and cooking (just a rookie cook).
 Talking about computers is a good way to get me involved.

-This site is still under construction.
-Some of the information is not entirely true.